 - Sexual assault

 - Mental health

 - Nominated Principal Applicant: Dr. Stephanie Montesanti

 - Dr. Peter Silverstone, MD, Professor, Department of Psychiatry, University of Alberta

-- Dr. Lana Wells, PhD, Brenda Stafford Chair, Prevention of Domestic Violence, Associate Professor, Faculty of Social Work, University of Calgary
+- Prof. Lana Wells, Brenda Stafford Chair, Prevention of Domestic Violence, Associate Professor, Faculty of Social Work, University of Calgary

 - Ms. Winta Ghidei, MPH, PhD Student, Project Manager, School of Public Health, University of Alberta